helena37/Working-With-Abstraction/README.md

 •	The dimensions of the matrix will be integers in the range [5, 2000].
 •	The given rows will be valid integers in the range [0, 2000].
 •	The given columns will be valid integers in the range [-231 + 1, 231 - 1].
-Input	Output
-5 5
-5 -1
-5 5
-Let the Force be with you	48
-5 5
-4 -1
-4 5
-Let the Force be with you	29

 Problem 6.
 Greedy Times

 Finally, you have unlocked the safe and reached the treasure!
 Inside there are all kinds of gems, cash in different currencies and gold bullions.
 Next to you there is a bag which unfortunately has a limited space.
 You don’t have much time so you need to take as much wealth as possible!
 But in order to get a bigger amount of the most valuable items, you need to keep the following rules:
 •	The gold amount in your bag should always be more than or equal to the gem amount at any time
 •	The gem amount should always be more than or equal to the cash amount at any time